josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪖_overlap_accountability_and_why_we_cannot_recruit.md

-# British-Israeli Security, or: Why We Can't Recurit
+# 🪖 Overlap Accountability and Why We Cannot Recruit

-**NB IN DRAFT** Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪖_overlap_accountability_and_why_we_cannot_recruit.md

-🛡️🇬🇧🇮🇱 Overlap Node — British ↔ Israeli Security: Training, MoUs, Accountability

-**First created:** 2025-10-07  |  **Last updated:** 2025-10-07
+**First created:** 2025-10-07  |  **Last updated:** 2025-10-12
+*On structural accountability failures when UK and Israeli security systems interoperate.*

 ---

-## Why this node exists (executive summary)
+## 🧿 Why This Node Exists (Executive Summary)

 When UK and Israeli security ecosystems interoperate — through training exchanges, shared facilities, joint exercises, vendor pipelines, or intelligence sharing — **accountability becomes obscured**.
 In the “black box works until it doesn’t” pattern, responsibility can be deferred across borders and bureaucracies, letting harm compound.
-This node maps the overlap and sets **due‑diligence dials** for policy, procurement, oversight, and public accountability.
+This node maps the overlap and sets **due-diligence dials** for policy, procurement, oversight, and public accountability.

 > North Sea island democracy ≠ Levant settler-colony frontier.
 Different theatres, threats, and histories mean **techniques cannot be imported uncritically**.
 We set criteria for what may travel (if anything), under what guardrails, and who is answerable when it goes wrong.

 ---

-## What we are talking about (scope)
+## 💫 What We Are Talking About (Scope)

 * **Institutions (UK):** MoD, Home Office, FCDO, MI5/MI6/GCHQ, College of Policing, NCA, Border Force, CTSAs, police forces, DSTL, export control units.
 * **Institutions (Israel):** IDF, ISA/Shin Bet, Mossad, Police Israel, COGAT (civilian administration in occupied territory), Defence Ministry procurement.